Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Search for a VPN on your Firestick’s Amazon App Store.

 Press Get to install the VPN.
-If needed, confirm by entering your Amazon account passcode.
+If prompted, confirm with your Amazon account passcode.

-Once installed, open the VPN and enter your login details (if prompted).
+Once it’s installed, open the VPN and enter your login details (if required).

 Choose a VPN server location and press Connect.